Norfolk & the Start of the ICW

 In 1992 I did sail with several other boats on a visit to Norfolk.
 We spent two nights anchored in Willoughby Bay; had the opportunity to watch several Navy warships, including the aircraft carrier Eisenhower, return from the Gulf War; and toured the Norfolk waterfront.

-In 1980 I helped deliver a friends 38' sailboat to Hilton Head by way of the Inter-Coastal Waterway (ICW) which officially begins at Hospital Point on the Elizabeth River in the heart of Norfolk.
+In 1980 I helped deliver a friends 38' sailboat to Hilton Head by way of the Atlantic Intra-Coastal Waterway (AICW) which officially begins at Hospital Point on the Elizabeth River in the heart of Norfolk.

-In 2005 Mike Repass and I passed through Hampton Roads on our way to Fort Pierce, FL via the ICW and an offshore passage.
+In 2005 Mike Repass and I passed through Hampton Roads on our way to Fort Pierce, FL via the AICW and an offshore passage.

 In 2007 Bob Calt, Christie McGue and I stopped briefly in Little Creek, VA when returning Sarah from Europe via Bermuda.